 Resistance band kit workout guide video

-You’ll find the two resistance band workouts I originally created further down this post.
+You’ll find the two resistance-band workouts I originally created further down in this post.
 I have also created a video offering some additional exercises.

-The video contains different exercises than those in this post.
+The video contains different exercises from those in this post.
 It’s not a “workout” as such but more like a “how-to” video demonstrating some of the different exercise options.

 How to use exercise resistance bands

 Resistance exercise bands can be used in endless ways.
-They are sometimes used in yoga and Pilates classes, physical therapy sessions, and muscle conditioning exercise classes.
+They are sometimes used in yoga and Pilates classes, physical therapy sessions, and muscle-conditioning classes.

 In this blog post, I will cover several exercise ideas.
 If you want to know how to work out using resistance bands, then you’ve come to the right place!
 I’ll share two different workouts using resistance bands.